 Strategy for Identifying Targeted ES Cell Clones

 Identifying a scheme to determine targeted clones is the most important part of the gene-targeting experiment.
 The strategy has to be rigorously tested and proven to be both reliable and reproducible.
-Since this aspect of the experiment is so crucial and has often proven to be problematic, the GEMF requires each investigator to submit data demonstrating the feasibility of their strategy, and a Southern analysis demonstrating the utility of the probe prior to the initiation of any ES cell work.
+Since this aspect of the experiment is so crucial and has often proven to be problematic, the GEMF requires each investigator to submit data demonstrating the feasibility of their strategy, and a properly controlled PCR or Southern analysis demonstrating detection of homologous recombination prior to the initiation of any ES cell work.

 To Obtain Service from the GEMF